A. Wess Mitchell

-A. Wess Mitchell (born April 1, 1977) is an American strategist, historian and former diplomat who served as the Assistant Secretary of State for European and Eurasian Affairs from 2017 to 2019.
+Aaron Wess Mitchell (born April 1, 1977) is an American strategist, historian and former diplomat who served as the Assistant Secretary of State for European and Eurasian Affairs from 2017 to 2019.
 In 2019 he co-founded The Marathon Initiative, a grand strategy think tank, with Elbridge Colby.

 Early life and education

 Mitchell was born in Lubbock, Texas, in 1977.
 He received a B.A. in history from Texas Tech University, where he later received a Distinguished Alumni Award.
 He received an M.A. in German and European studies from the Georgetown University School of Foreign Service, where he was awarded the 2004 Hopper Award.
 He received his DPhil in Political Science from Freie Universität Berlin.

 Career

 In 2005, Mitchell co-founded the Center for European Policy Analysis (CEPA) with Laurence E. Hirsch.
 At CEPA he argued that U.S. foreign policy should shift away from the focus on nation-building in Iraq and Afghanistan to a focus on competition with major powers Russia and China and maintaining a balance of power in key regions.
 He was an early proponent of using deterrence-by-denial to defend frontline U.S. allies from Russian or Chinese attack.
 Where deterrence-by-punishment seeks to dissuade aggression by threatening retaliation against the attacker, deterrence-by-denial seeks to dissuade aggression by making the object of attack itself more resistant to attack.
 Mitchell's 2016 book Unquiet Frontier (co-authored with Jakub Grygiel) has been cited as having influenced the shift in U.S. national security in the first Trump administration toward an emphasis on great-power competition.